 What if I am on the fence and am thinking about waiting?

-29,000 pregnant people have been hospitalized with COVID-19 and hundreds have died, according to the
+29,000 pregnant people have been hospitalized with COVID and hundreds have died, according to the

-Some new parents become so sick from COVID that they are unable to be with or care for their newborn.
-I have seen this happen with some of the families I care for and it is devastating.
+The benefits of the vaccine during pregnancy continue when you become new parents.
+I have seen some of the families I care for become so sick from COVID that they are unable to be with or care for their newborn.
+It is devastating.
 I encourage anyone who is on the fence to talk to their pediatrician or other medical experts.

-COVID-19 vaccination during pregnancy has been studied throughout the pandemic.
-Doctors and scientists have been constantly monitoring the COVID-19 vaccines given to pregnant people, and more information confirming the vaccines' safety arrives all the time.
+vaccination during pregnancy has been studied for years.
+Doctors and scientists have been monitoring pregnant people who received the vaccine, and more information confirming its benefits arrives all the time.

-In another, The Vaccine Safety Datalink (VSD), the CDC and nine health care organizations across the U.S. monitor and evaluate the safety of vaccines among pregnant people who choose to get vaccinated.
+Vaccine Safety Datalink, the CDC and several health care organizations across the U.S. monitor and evaluate the safety of vaccines among pregnant people who choose to get vaccinated.

 What about vaccines and fertility?

-COVID vaccines are safe for people who want to become pregnant now or in the future.
-Thousands of people who have received the COVID vaccines have gone on to get pregnant later.
+Thousands of people who have received COVID immunizations have gone on to get pregnant.

-study of more than 2,000 females aged 21-45 years and their partners found that vaccination of either partner did not affect the likelihood of becoming pregnant.
-And studies in vaccinated men show that sperm does not change after vaccination.
+study of more than 2,000 females aged 21-45 years and their partners found that immunization of either partner did not affect the likelihood of becoming pregnant.
+And studies in men who were immunized show that sperm does not change afterwards.

 Can I breastfeed after getting a COVID vaccine?